Course Outline

 Identifying and Classifying Hazards

-- Triggering events in real-world government operations
+- Triggering events in real-world scenarios that could impact the safety of government vehicles and systems.

 Hazard Analysis and Risk Assessment (HARA)